renatagadelha/masp/README.md

 - All the files with the name "EXT" are files that aren't my creation.
 - The file "Texturas", well, contains textures.
 - The main file `Masp.pov` just call the objects and define light and the camera view.
-- The folder "Views" contains others perspects from the 3D.
+- The folder `/Views` contains others perspects from the 3D.